Best daily deals

 The wraparound fins help keep the buds in place during exercise.

-The Sennheiser CX Plus True Wireless is a great option too
+The Sennheiser CX Plus True Wireless is a great option, too

 The Sennheiser CX Plus True Wireless earbuds lay on a wooden bench outside, paired to a Google Pixel 4a running the Sennheiser Smart Control app.

-You can also try the more recent and budget-friendly, Sennheiser CX Plus True Wireless.
-With newer tech on board, it has markedly better ANC than the WF-1000XM3.For the athletes out there the IPX4 rating ought to keep the buds safe from sweat.
+Try the more recent and budget-friendly Sennheiser CX Plus True Wireless.
+With newer tech, it has markedly better ANC than the WF-1000XM3.
+For the athletes out there, the IPX4 rating ought to keep the buds safe from sweat.

 A hand holds the open case of the Sennheiser MOMENTUM True Wireless 3 with blurred rocks in the background.